-For over 35 years, the attorneys at Katz Banks Kumin have been on the forefront of sexual harassment litigation – establishing the right to legal protection, and fighting for justice for workers who have been subjected to sexual harassment and assault.
+For over 35 years, the attorneys at Katz Banks Kumin have been on the forefront of fighting sexual harassment – establishing the right to legal protection and fighting for justice for workers who have been subjected to sexual harassment and assault.

-Since the beginning of the #MeToo movement in 2017, Katz Banks Kumin has represented dozens of victims who have been subjected to sexual harassment and other forms of sexual violence, which has resulted in a number of very powerful individuals in society being held accountable.
-For their work representing victims of sexual harassment and assault, as well as advocating for legislative change, Debra S. Katz and Lisa J. Banks were recognized by the Metropolitan Washington Employment Lawyers Association with its 2018 Lawyers of the Year Award, by the Victim Rights Law Center with the 2019 Leadership Award, and by Ms. Magazine with the 2019 "Wonder Woman Award."
-For their work as counsel to Dr. Christine Blasey Ford, the Women's Bar Association recognized Ms. Katz, Ms. Banks, and Joseph Abboud with the "Dare to Make an Impact" award.
-Ms. Katz has been profiled as a pioneering #MeToo attorney by The Washington Post in "The feared attorney of the #MeToo moment," as a "Leading #MeToo Lawyer" by Washingtonian Magazine, and as “One of the Nation’s Top #MeToo Lawyers” by Jewish Journal.
+Since the beginning of the #MeToo movement in 2017, Katz Banks Kumin has represented dozens of survivors who have been subjected to sexual harassment and other forms of sexual violence, which has resulted in a number of very powerful individuals in society being held accountable.
+For their work representing survivors of sexual violence, as well as advocating for legislative change, Debra Katz and Lisa Banks are considered to be the leading lawyers of the #MeToo movement.

 Below are some of the clients that the firm has represented and helped to tell their stories and stand up to injustice.